MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Introduction

-Virtualization is a technique to abstract computer hardware resources like CPU, memory and input/output devices and share them among multiple __guest__ Operating Systems (OS).
-The guest OSes are managed by a __host__ OS.
-Each guest OS is completely unaware of other guest OSes and the shared nature of the underlying physical resources.
-Virtualization provides _domain separation_ between different guest OSes as well as between a guest and host OS.
+Virtualization is a technique to abstract computer hardware resources.
+It allows sharing resources like CPU, memory and input/output devices between many __guest__ Operating Systems (OS).
+A host OS with virtualization software manages the guest OSes.
+A guest OS is unaware of other guest OSes and the underlying shared physical resources managed by the host OS.
+Virtualization provides _domain separation_ between guest OSes as well as the host OS.
 A guest OS is also referred to as a __virtual machine__ or VM for short.

 Virtualization technologies are essential to the operation of large scale data centers.
-Virtualization allows multiple tenants to share the same data center resources without encroaching on each other's data and programs.
+It allows many tenants to share the same data center resources.
+Virtualization enables them to do so without encroaching on each other's data and programs.

 In this module we will install virtualization software on a Windows host OS.
 Next, install a Ubuntu Linux guest OS as a VM.
-This setup will provide domain separation between our host OS and a sacrificial development environment.
+This setup will provide domain separation between our host OS and the development environment.
 Any changes and/or "accidents" in the guest OS, stay contained within the VM.
 Virtualization also allows safe experimentation with unknown software programs and malware samples.

-Our entire setup is based on Free and Open Source Software (FOSS).
-When using FOSS, always remember that it has copyright and license restrictions which must be respected.
+Our entire setup uses Free and Open Source Software (FOSS).
+When using FOSS, respect its copyright and license restrictions.

 [Top](#table-of-contents)

 ### Installing VirtualBox

 Virtual Box is a free open source virtualization software from Oracle.
-For a Windows host OS, VirtualBox installation executable can be downloaded from here:
+For a Windows host OS, a installation executable can be downloaded from here:

 ```text
 https://www.virtualbox.org/wiki/Downloads
 ```
 Click on the `VirtualBox xx.xx.xxx for Windows hosts  x86/amd64` download link.
 Once the file is downloaded, proceed with installation by double clicking the executable.
-Continue with with defaults and answer YES to any prompts.
+Continue with defaults and answer YES to any prompts.
 Installation will require an account with administrative privileges.

 Upon successful installation, you should see this.